beatrizaraujoam/beatrizaraujoam/README.md

-I'm a FrontEnd Software Engineer from Brazil, born and raised in Manaus, Amazonas, currently living in São Paulo, but without a fixed address.
+I'm a tech lead front end at itau unibanco from Brazil, born and raised in Manaus, Amazonas, currently living in São Paulo.

 **About me**